mmagnus/mmfinder/README.md

 		'name_of_database' : 'path_to_folder_for_database'
 	}

-.. real-world working example ..
+.. a real-world working example ..

     computer1 = {
         'dropbox' : '/home/magnus/Dropbox',